Patent Portfolio : How To Reinvent

 - Evaluating your current portfolio of patents to determine which patents are valuable enough to maintain or renew.

-- Actions that need to be taken regarding patents that are pending.
+- Actions required regarding patents that are pending.

 - If there are any active patents that could be dropped, licensed or sold.